opensalt/opensalt-docs/docs/index.rst

 6.3.2.5 Constraints for using HTML tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-HTML and LaTeX cannot be combined in-line with anything else.
+HTML and Katex cannot be combined in-line with anything else.

 .. _h5e7e11124273126f13a587e68482f6e: